afernandezrios90/afernandezrios90/README.md

 ## About me
 After finishing my grade in Telecom Engineering, I started working as a software consultant, where I discovered what monitoring tools are and what value they could bring to an organization.
 After years deploying and customizing solutions to serve specific needs, I figured out that new paradigms (virtualization, containerization, cloud journeys, automation) force organizations to have complex ecosystems in constant evolution, so a more holistic approach is needed when it comes to monitoring.
 That is when the concept of 'Observability Platform' appears, where a combination of tools provide full visibility of all technologic layers the simplest way possible.

-I work to design a the best observability platform possible for either on-premise, private cloud, public cloud or hybrid cloud systems.
+I work to design the best observability platform possible for either on-premise, private cloud, public cloud or hybrid cloud systems.

 I like to work with on open-source solutions, but leveraging as well any valuable functionality offered by propietary solutions or the cloud providers themselves.